A return to 60/40 balance? [PODCAST]

 The specialty you choose will become the focus of your marketing and brand positioning.
 It’s how you introduce yourself and how you position your business in marketing materials.
 It’s what you write about, speak about, teach, and refer to if you have a chance to pitch your expertise to the media.

 One way to decide on a specialty is to look at your current client base.
 If most of your clients are retired or near retirement, you may choose to present yourself as a retirement specialist.
-If you work mostly with a younger demographic, you might focus on Millennials.
+If you work mostly with a younger demographic, you might focus on Millennials and their needs, such as college savings for their children or tax saving strategies.

-That doesn’t mean that you should limit your services to that single expertise.
-Offering a broad range of products and services can certainly help you expand your business.
+That doesn’t mean that you should limit your services to a single expertise.
+Offering a broad range of products and services can certainly expand your business.
 But developing an area of specialization will give you a distinct identity that sets you and your business apart.

 5. Look for public speaking opportunities.
 Business groups, associations, trade groups, community centers, places of worship, senior centers, and other organizations are often looking for speakers for their events.
 Offer to speak at these forums, discussing trends in the financial services industry or your perspective on the investment markets.
 Consider offering a class through your local community education program.
 Community centers, libraries, and adult education programs may all welcome an expert like you.